-Consistent with our pay-for-performance strategy, our performance-based annual cash incentive program is customized to achieve specific objectives, reward increased levels of operational success, and place emphasis on appropriate levels of performance measurement.
-The key goals addressed by our short-term incentive program include (1) achievement of short-term financial and operational objectives, (2) increased stockholder value, (3) motivation and attraction of key management talent, (4) rewarding key contributors for performance against established criteria, and (5) focusing on our pay-for-performance compensation strategy.
-Amounts earned under our short-term incentive program are naid under our Annual Incentive Plan.
+Consistent with our pay-for-performance strategy, our performance-based Annual Incentive Plan is customized to achieve specific objectives, reward increased levels of operational success, and place emphasis on appropriate levels of performance measurement.
+The key goals addressed by our Annual Incentive Plan include (1) achievement of short-term financial and operational objectives, (2) increased stockholder value, (3) motivation and attraction of key management talent, (4) rewarding key contributors for performance against established criteria, and (5) focusing on our pay-for-performance compensation strategy.

-Our long-term incentive program, which for 2021 included non-qualified stock options, performance-contingent RSUs, cash-settled performance units, and restricted stock awards, operates in tandem with our short-term incentive program and is consistent with our pay-for-performance strategy.
+Our long-term incentive program, which for 2022 included PRSUs and RSAs, operates in tandem with our annual incentive program and is consistent with our pay-for-performance strategy.
 These long-term incentives generally are intended to create (1) a strong sense of ownership, (2) focus on achievement of long-term, strategic business objectives, (3) an enhanced linkage between the interests of our executives and stockholders, (4) an enhanced relationship between pay and performance, and (5) an incentive to attract and retain superior employees.
 Long-term incentive program awards are issued under our 2015 Plan.

-The discussion below includes a review of our compensation program for 2021 and a preview of certain aspects of our compensation program for 2022.
-Our NEOs for 2021 were:
+The discussion below includes a review of our compensation program for 2022.
+Our NEOs for 2022 were: